West Virginia Ordnance Works

 West Virginia Ordnance Works (WVOW) was a United States Army ammunition manufacturing facility constructed and operated during World War II.
-It was located north of Point Pleasant, West Virginia in Mason County encompassing 8323 acre.
+It was located north of Point Pleasant, in Mason County, West Virginia, encompassing 8323 acre.
 The $45 million plant employed 3500 at its peak and operated from 1942 to 1945.
-The site was disposed of following the war and land was utilized by creating a landfill, the McClintic Wildlife Management Area, the Mason County Airport and an industrial park among others.
+The site was disposed of following the war and land was utilized by creating a landfill, the McClintic Wildlife Management Area, the Mason County Airport and an industrial park, among others.

 It was also around here that the first claimed sighting of the cryptid dubbed "Mothman" occurred in November, 1966.